 1. Montepulciano Wine Tasting

-Okay, we have to start out with the most obvious one… If you didn’t know already, Montepulciano is in the heart of wine country!
-Some of the best wine in the world is found right in this area of Tuscany, and people travel from far and wide to taste it.
+Okay, we have to start out with the most obvious one.
+If you didn’t know already, Montepulciano is in the heart of Italy’s wine country.
+Some of the best vineyards in the world are found in this area of Tuscany, and wine lovers travel from far and wide to get a taste.

-The best part about wine in Montepulciano is that many of the local vineyards have storefronts right in town.
-So while walking through the beautiful streets you can stop in for a tasting, buy your favorite bottles, and even ship some home if you’d like.
+An amazing part about wine in Montepulciano is that many of the local vineyards have storefronts right in town.
+From the moment you walk through the historic Porta al Prato gate, you can stop in for a tasting, buy your favorite bottles, and even ship some home.

 2. Explore the Medieval Streets

-One of the most fun things to do in Montepulciano Italy is to walk its historic streets.
+One of the most fun things to do in Montepulciano Italy is to walk its beautiful streets.
 It’s easy to see the influence over centuries in its fortress-like design in the hills of Tuscany.
-Simply strolling through the ancient city walls and Renaissance architecture is so amazing!
+Simply strolling through the ancient city walls and Renaissance architecture will blow you away.

-However, know that it isn’t a walk in the park.
-Montepulciano is basically one big steep hill!
-Be prepared for that and bring some good walking shoes.
+However, know that it isn’t a walk in the park!
+Montepulciano is basically one big steep hill.
+Be prepared for this in many of the nearby hilltop towns and bring some good walking shoes.

 Let your imagination wander as you climb in elevation through the medieval town.
-Stop into the shops, sample local products, and have a cappuccino with a view!
-Montepulciano is true Tuscany in every sense.
+Stop into the shops, sample local products, and have a cappuccino at one of the fantastic views!
+Montepulciano is quintessential Tuscany in every sense.

-You’ll be happy to find out that there are plenty of wonderful places to stay right in Montepulciano Italy.
-In fact, many of the accommodations are housed inside historical buildings dating back hundreds of years.
+You’ll be happy to know that there are plenty of great places to stay right in the old town of Montepulciano Italy.
+Many of the accommodations are housed inside historical buildings dating back hundreds of years.

 Of course, they have been upgraded with modern amenities like wifi and air conditioning.
-You will also find places with views of the glorious Italian countryside.
+You will also find spots with amazing views of the Italian countryside.

-Below of a few of our favorite hotels within the ancient city walls.
-If you’re looking for something with a pool or the Tuscan villa of your dreams, there is also plenty of options just outside of town!
+Below of a few of our favorite hotels within the historic center.
+Looking for something with a pool or the Tuscan villa of your dreams?
+There are also plenty of options just outside of town!

 Bed & Breakfast – Meublé il Riccio – Have a traditional Italian experience along with some of the best views in town from your patio or balcony.

-Guest House – Via Di Gracciano – Perfect location in the center of town with spacious rooms, and walking distance to all the Montepulciano wineries.
+Guest House – Via Di Gracciano – Perfect base in the center of town with spacious rooms, and walking distance to all the Montepulciano wineries.

 Studio Apartment – ManillaHouse – Apartments with full kitchens and living areas.
 A great alternative to hotels in Montepulciano if this is more your style.